PlanktoScope/node-red-gui-refonte/README.en.md

 To configure Node-RED, you need to edit the settings.js configuration file.

-A. **File location** : The settings.js file is located in the /etc/nodered/ directory, and can be accessed with the following command:
+A **File location** : The settings.js file is located in the /etc/nodered/ directory, and can be accessed with the following command:

 ```
 cd /etc/nodered/